What is Endometriosis?

 - external endometriosis – If the tissue gets implanted outside of the uterus (ovaries, cervix, vagina, bladder, rectum, peritoneum, etc.), it is called external endometriosis.

-Normally, when this process occurs inside of the uterus, the blood gets out of the human body through vagina.
+Normally, when this process occurs inside the uterus, the blood gets out of the human body through the vagina.
 But, in cases when the endometrial tissue is located outside of the uterus, there is no way for the blood to get out.
-This internal bleeding leads to the signs and symptoms of endometriosis, depending from the place where the endometrial tissue has penetrated.
+This internal bleeding leads to the signs and symptoms of endometriosis, depending on the place where the endometrial tissue has penetrated.

 The real cause of endometriosis is not known.
 However, there are different theories that try to explain it.
 Some women are at a greater risk than others.
 Endometriosis is more common in women who have never give birth, have periods longer than 7 days, have cycles shorter than 28 days, had their first period before the age of 12, have someone in the family with endometriosis, etc.

 The signs and symptoms of endometriosis vary from one woman to another.
 The amount of endometriosis does not always correspond to the amount of pain and discomfort a woman can feel.
 Usually, the symptoms vary from the menstrual cycle, and with time, they intend to get worse.